 So the law is paralyzed, and justice never goes forth.

 For the wicked surround the righteous; so justice goes forth perverted.”
 (Hab 1:1-4, ESV)

 God never rebuked Habakkuk for this lament but actually answered his questions.
 We too are safe to go to God with our hard questions in grief when we have a right heart.

-Communal lament asks God to help.
+Communal lament looks to God for help.